Ada-Developers-Academy/daily-curriculum/topic_resources/ada_cooks.md

 # Ada Cooks!
-The goal of this project is to build an online cookbook application where users can manage Recipes and Ingredients, create Cookbook collections of different Recipes, and keep track of their Ingredients and Gadgets.
+The goal of this project is to build an online cookbook application where users can manage Recipes and Ingredients, create Cookbook collections of different Recipes, and keep track of their Ingredients.

 ## Learning Goals
 - Explore advanced ActiveRecord relationships like `has_many through:` and `has_and_belongs_to_many`.